The Conditions of Physical Embodiment Enable Generalization and Care: Discussion: Implications and future work

-As a consequence of being-in-the-world, an embodied agent modeling the world will also by necessity be modeling itself, including ideally the function of its sensors, actuators, policy, and world model.
-From this process can emerge the body schema or self-schema which enables an agent to make the distinction between internal (self-related) and external (other-related) states based on its predicted sensitivity for different parts of the overall state of the environment.
-Agents equipped with the capacity to learn a policy and world model must ensure that the world model is sufficently accurate as to enable the learning of a policy which can ensure that the integrity of the agent is maintained.
-One of the aspects of the world which such a model needs to predict is how well the current policy will enable the maintenance of integrity.
-Changes in the predicted integrity form the basis of an affective signal with a positive or negative \textit{valence} that indicates whether the agent is more or less likely to maintain integrity based on changes in its environment or the consequences of its actions \citep{christov2023preventing, damasio2022homeostatic, hesp2021deeply}.
+Changes in predicted integrity are theorized to form the basis of affect, with a positive or negative \textit{valence} that indicates whether the agent is more or less likely to maintain integrity based on changes in its environment or the consequences of its actions \cite{christov2023preventing, damasio2022homeostatic, hesp2021deeply, man2024needneedhomeostaticneural}.
 Negative predictions about the relative future integrity of the agent which cannot be immediately resolved form the basis for \textit{stress}, which provides the agent with a signal that the world model, policy, or both, are in need of updating.
-In highly evolved biological organisms, accumulated or severe stress is often used as a signal to determine the extent to which the policy and world model are made plastic and open to greater revision \citep{carhart2017serotonin, juliani2024dual,man2024needneedhomeostaticneural}.
+This embodied framework further equips agents to respond to open-endedness via proxies for valence and stress, as signals to motivate varying depths of policy updating in response to persistent prediction error \cite{hesp2021deeply, witkowski2023toward}.
+Indeed, in highly evolved biological organisms, accumulated or severe stress is often used as a signal to determine the extent to which the policy and world model are made plastic and open to greater revision \cite{carhart2017serotonin,juliani2024dual,man2024needneedhomeostaticneural}.
+Valence has been posited as a cornerstone of subjectivity itself via its integrative, self-causative properties \cite{damasio2025homeostatic, damasio2022homeostatic}.

-These dynamics align with recent findings in social neuroscience, which show that stress-regulation, empathy, and personhood are deeply rooted in shared neurobiological mechanisms supporting co-regulation and embodied affective resonance \citep{decety2016empathy}.
-Human sociality depends on real-time synchronization of autonomic, hormonal, and neural systems—what Feldman terms ‘biobehavioral synchrony’—which supports the development of attachment, trust, and prosocial coordination from infancy onward \citep{feldman2017synchrony}.
-Functional neuroimaging studies further demonstrate that observing or anticipating another’s emotional state activates overlapping regions involved in one’s own affective processing, including the anterior insula and dorsal anterior cingulate cortex, reinforcing the embodied and intersubjective nature of emotional simulation \citep{zaki2012empathy}.
-These findings offer empirical grounding for the claim that predictive models must be socially extended: to simulate others accurately, an agent must internalize patterns of shared bodily states and vulnerabilities.
-In this way, embodied co-regulation becomes not just a biological fact but a structural condition for meaningful social prediction.